Australia-UK FTA negotiating aims and approach

 Australia will seek to enhance certainty on conditions of stay for business visitors, service suppliers and investors.
 We will also work to reduce barriers to temporary labour mobility for skilled professionals, in a manner consistent with existing immigration and workplace relations frameworks.

-The UK is the second largest source of foreign investment in Australia, with foreign direct investment valued at $127 billion in 2019.
+The UK is the third-largest source of foreign direct investment in Australia, with foreign direct investment valued at $123 billion in 2020, and the second-largest source of foreign investment in terms of total stocks.
 Australia will seek modern and comprehensive investment rules that further strengthen our investment partnership with the UK.

 Australia will seek to lock in ambitious commitments that increase opportunities for digital trade across all sectors of the economy, while also ensuring appropriate protections for consumers and for legitimate public policy objectives.